Connect with others who understand.

 2. Cause of Symptoms

 A true MS exacerbation is caused by new inflammatory damage in the central nervous system (the brain and spinal cord).
-This damage can lead to the worsening of existing lesions or the creation of new lesions.
+This damage can lead to the worsening of existing lesions (areas of damage or scarred tissue) or the creation of new lesions.
 These lesions can sometimes be seen on MRI scans.
 Symptoms and disease progression correspond to the new inflammation and damage that can sometimes be seen on imaging.

 MS relapses often occur without any clear external trigger.
 This can make them unpredictable as they can strike anytime, without warning, and they can’t be prevented.